Does Vector Quantization Fail in Spatio-Temporal Forecasting? Exploring a Differentiable Sparse Soft-Vector Quantization Approach: Experiments

 \subsection{Ablation study}

-We conduct a series of ablation studies on WeatherBench-S temperature dataset to understand the contribution of important designs based on the default setting: SVQ with 10000 codebook size, learnable codebook, and MAE loss.
+We conduct a series of ablation studies on WeatherBench-S temperature dataset to understand the contribution of key design components based on the default setting: SVQ with a codebook size of 10,000, learnable codebook, and MAE loss.

-\textbf{Codebook size and learnability.} We compare the effect of codebook size when codebook is learnable or frozen (Table \ref{tab:ablation_size_learnable}).
-The results indicate that that increasing codebook size gradually improves performance.
-When significantly increasing codebook size to a large value, such as 10000, the performance difference between frozen and learnable codebook narrows, evidenced by a mere 0.5\% (1.023 → 1.018).
-We observe that enlarging the codebook ensures comprehensive latent space coverage through random codes, negating the need for meticulous learning and allowing random initializations to rival learned counterparts.
-Additionally, our tailored SVQ structure surpasses alternative designs, including single-layer, bucket-shaped, and post-ReLU variants, while maintaining a similar parameter count. -0.1in

-\textbf{Self-learned sparse regression structure.} The original SimVP model adopts MSE as prediction loss.
+\textit{Self-learned sparse regression structure.}\quad The original SimVP model adopts MSE as prediction loss.
 We individually replace it with MAE loss and add the SVQ module.
-The results show that the joint use of SVQ and MAE loss is crucial for significantly improving the model's performance (Table \ref{tab:ablation_module}).
+As shown in Table \ref{tab:ablation_module}, the joint use of SVQ and MAE loss is crucial for significantly improving the model's performance.
 We suggest that the sparsity of the weight matrix $\W$ impacts vector representation learning and use kurtosis to quantify this after normalizing $\W$.
 Figure \ref{fig:sparsity} demonstrates that both a learnable codebook and MAE loss contribute to increased sparsity.
-Analyzing four codebook initialization methods, in both learnable and fixed settings (Table \ref{tab:ablation_initialization}), we find that a learnable codebook promotes sparsity irrespective of the initialization, indicating that sparsity is a self-learned property that enhances intermediate representation learning. -0.2in
+Analyzing four codebook initialization methods in both learnable and fixed settings (Table \ref{tab:ablation_initialization}), we find that a learnable codebook promotes sparsity irrespective of the initialization, indicating that sparsity is a self-learned property that enhances intermediate representation learning.

+\textit{Codebook size and learnability.}\quad Table \ref{tab:ablation_size_learnable} compares the effects of codebook size—both learnable and frozen.
+Results show that increasing codebook size consistently enhances performance.
+However, when the size reaches 10,000, the performance gap between frozen and learnable codebooks narrows to just 0.5\% (1.023 → 1.018).
+A larger codebook provides comprehensive coverage of the latent space through random codes, minimizing the need for meticulous learning.
+Consequently, models with randomly initialized codebooks perform similarly to those with learned ones.
+Additionally, our optimized SVQ structure outperforms alternative designs, including single-layer, bucket-shaped, and post-ReLU variants, while keeping a similar parameter count.